 Height: 5 to 8 inches

 Weight: Up to 6 pounds

 Physical Characteristics: Alert expression; smooth or long coat; colors include black, tan, and moreContinue to 9 of 10 below.

 09 of 10

-German Shepherds love to have a job to do, which is why they’re so often chosen as working dogs.
-The intelligence and eagerness to please that sets them up for other jobs also makes them strong contenders as emotional support animals.
-Like the other breeds on this list, German Shepherds love to engage with their humans.
-And with sufficient training, they can become wonderful companions in public spaces, including stressful travel environments.
-That training is important though—German Shepherds have a lot of energy, and need to learn effective ways to process it.
+German shepherds prefer to have a job, which is why they’re often chosen as working dogs.
+Their intelligence and eagerness to please also make them strong contenders as emotional support animals.
+Most German shepherds love to engage with their humans, and, with sufficient training, they can become wonderful companions in public spaces.

 10 of 10

 As herding dogs, collies constantly check to ensure their flock—or family—is happy and secure.
 Most collies are skilled at picking up cues from their humans that something isn't right, and they're quick to swoop in to provide comfort.
 They do need ample exercise, which means they're good at getting their humans up and out of the house.